EstrangeCade/fyp-project/README.md

 # Final Year Project
 This is a repository for all the files relating to my FYP project

-HOW TO SETUP PROJECT ENVIROMENT
+HOW TO SETUP PROJECT ENVIRONMENT
 -------------------------------
 To setup this project, you must have Anaconda, Google Chrome, Git and Heroku CLI installed on your machine